sophatlab/elibrary-app/README.md

 npm run build
 ```

-This will create optimized files in the `dist/` directory.
+This will create optimized files in the `dist/` directory with content hashing.

 ### Available Scripts